 HU will, as conditions allow:

-We intend to offer opportunities for female identifying players to improve their skills, knowledge, and leadership prospects, while receiving meaningful playing time.
+We intend to offer opportunities for women matching players to improve their skills, knowledge, and leadership prospects, while receiving meaningful playing time.

 Halifax Ultimate’s will, as conditions allow:

-• Require all mixed division activities to have both a male and a female identifying captain;
+- Require all mixed division activities to have both a men and a women- matching captain;

-• Favour rule selection and league formats for mixed division to provide equal field time for open and women identifying players, accounting for sufficient registrations in each player group;
+- Favour rule selection and league formats for mixed division to provide equal field time for women and men matching players, accounting for sufficient registrations in each player group;

-• Invest equivalent time, energy, and offering in separate open and female identifying divisions, again accounting for sufficient registrations in each player group; and
+- Invest equivalent time, energy, and offering in separate women and men-matching divisions, again accounting for sufficient registrations in each player group; and

-Disclosure of 2SLGBQTIA+ status is not a requirement of participation in Halifax Ultimate activities and does not need to be identified to register or participate.
+Disclosure of 2SLGBTQQIA+ status is not a requirement of participation in Halifax Ultimate activities and does not need to be identified to register or participate.

 Halifax Ultimate shares and adopts Ultimate Canada’s definitions for Gender Identity and Gender Matching in its operations:

-• Gender Matching is our way of balancing respect for various gender identities with the practical requirements of mixed and women’s ultimate games.
-Players are asked to select who they are most comfortable matching on the field between men or women.
+Gender Matching is our way of balancing respect for various gender identities with the practical requirements of mixed and women’s ultimate games.
+To better enable players of all gender identities to play we are adopting the terminology of “Men-Matching” instead of “Open” and “Women-Matching” instead of “Women” for roster designation.
+Players are asked to choose what roster designation they wish to “match up” against and are not required to specify a gender.
 This selection is used for game play, whereas Gender Identity is kept private and confidential.
 A participant’s Gender Match is based on a combination of:

 Sources: Ultimate Canada